clux/whyq/README.md

 # yq
 > yet another jq wrapper

-A Rust implementation of the common [jq](https://jqlang.github.io/jq/) wrapper; **`yq`** (not a `jq` implementation, as it depends on `jq`).
+A lightweight and portable Rust implementation of the common [jq](https://jqlang.github.io/jq/) wrapper; **`yq`** for doing arbitrary `jq` style queries on YAML documents.

-Born out of dissatisfaction with the existing solutions.
-The best current alternative is [python-yq](https://github.com/kislyuk/yq) as it preserves `jq` arguments (making it easy to learn and use), but causes huge docker containers that make it unsuitable on CI.
-This implementation tries to replace the functionality of the python version.
+Provides a limited, but **drop-in replacement** of [python-yq](https://github.com/kislyuk/yq) in a smaller format to allow more easily utilising the tool in a CI setting without pulling in the more sizeable python dependencies.

+The approach is the same;

+1. read YAML
+2. convert it to JSON
+3. pass it to `jq`
+4. return result

+Optionally the result is passed back into YAML format with `-y`.

 ## Usage
-Supports any query functionality [supported by jq](https://jqlang.github.io/jq/tutorial/) either via stdin:
+Currently supports any query functionality [supported by jq](https://jqlang.github.io/jq/tutorial/) either via stdin:

 ```sh
 $ yq '.[3].kind' -r < deployment.yaml